-In the 1980s, negotiations began to organize a Grand Prix behind the Iron Curtain – the obvious first choice was Moscow, but later all eyes turned on Budapest, where local officials were really excited about putting Hungary back on the map.
-To host such a high profile event, a brand new circuit was built from scratch 20 kilometers to the east from the capital.
-Work on the Hungaroring began in 1985 and was finished in 1986, when the first Formula One event was held in August, hosting almost 200 thousand guests.
+In the 1980s, negotiations began to organize a Grand Prix behind the Iron Curtain.
+The first obvious choice was Moscow, but then all eyes turned to Budapest, where local authorities were really excited to put Hungary back on the map.
+To host such a high-profile event, a new circuit was built from scratch 20 kilometers east of Budapest in a race track.
+Work on Hungaroring began in 1985 and was completed in 1986, when the first Hungarian Formula One Grand Prix was held in August, with almost 200,000 guests.

-Hungarian F1 Grand Prix 2019
+Formula 1 Hungarian Grand Prix 2023

 2146 Mogyorod Pf.
 10 Hungaroring Sport Rt Hungary Phone: (+36) 28444 444